 What Can I Do for High Arches?

 Choose the Right Footwear

-For those who naturally have a high arch as their foot type, one of the most important things to do is be careful and deliberate when choosing footwear and orthotics.
+For those who naturally have a high arch as their foot type, one of the most important things to do is to be careful and deliberate when choosing footwear and orthotics.
 If you have a high arch you will want to avoid shoes and insoles that have the words “motion control” or “stability” in their name because these products are designed for someone with a flatter, more flexible arch.
 Instead you want to look for firm but slightly flexible arch supports and shoes.
 Since the foot is rigid you will find that shoes which add a little shock absorption will be the most comfortable.
 They can also help prevent injury.
-Athletic shoes are a “neutral” or “neutral cushioning” shoe will fit that description.
+Athletic shoes that are described as “neutral” or with “neutral cushioning” shoe will be the right shoe type for you.

 For those who have a high arch develop as the result of a medical condition, an accurate diagnosis is important.
-The underlying cause of cavus foot will largely determine the course of treatment to take and it is very important to work with a doctor.
+The underlying cause of cavus foot will largely determine the course of treatment to take.
+It is very important to work with a doctor.

 Corrective shoes may help to relieve pain and improve walking.
 A brace or a high-topped shoe may be needed to help keep the foot and ankle stable.
 In the most severe cases, surgery may be needed to flatten to foot.
 The goal of surgery would be to decrease pain and increase stability.